 - Spend your day floating down the Similkameen River

 - Visit the Granite Creek Ghost Town and Cemetery

 - Hike or bike the Kettle Valley Rail Trail /Trans Canada Trail from Princeton to Coalmont and back again

 - Take in an event, workshop, tour or concert at the Grist Mill and Gardens

 - Discover our storied past at Princeton, Hedley and Keremeos museums and the Snaza’ist Discovery Centre

 - Taste your way across the Similkameen at our harvest celebrations

 - Hike, ski or snowshoe in Manning Park, Cathedral Lakes and China Ridge

 - Fish our lakes and rivers in all four seasons for Rainbow and Brook trout

-- Buy organic in Cawston, the Organic Capital of Canada
+- Buy organic fruits and vegetables in Cawston, the Organic Capital of Canada

 - Chat with owners and winemakers about our terroir at our wineries